turingschool/frontend-mod-1-prework/section4/README.md

 //=> "Molly"
 ```

-> 👨🏾‍💻 PAUSE here, and complete the exercises in `objects.js`
+> X 👨🏾‍💻 PAUSE here, and complete the exercises in `objects.js`

 ### Methods